 Education & Experience

-• Earned bachelors of nursing required, masters and/or doctorate in nursing or a related field from an accredited institution of higher learning, preferred
+•• Earned masters required, doctorate in nursing or a related field from an accredited institution of higher learning, preferred

 • Teaching experience of diverse students at the baccalaureate or higher degree level, preferred